Createdd/Writing/articles/VotingApp.md

 >With client-side routing, which is what React-Router provides, things are less simple.
 At first, the client does not have any JS code loaded yet.
 So the very first request will always be to the server.
 That will then return a page that contains the needed script tags to load React and React Router etc. Only when those scripts have loaded does phase 2 start.
 In phase 2, when the user clicks on the 'About us' navigation link for example, the URL is changed locally only to http://example.com/about (made possible by the History API), but no request to the server is made.
 Instead, React Router does it's thing on the client side, determines which React view to render and renders it.

-Combining server- and client-side routing
+- Combining server- and client-side routing

 >If you want the http://example.com/about URL to work on both the server- and the client-side, you need to set up routes for it on both the server- and the client side.
-Makes sense right?

 >And this is where your choices begin.
 Solutions range from bypassing the problem altogether, via a catch-all route that returns the bootstrap HTML, to the full-on isomorphic approach where both the server and the client run the same JS code.

-Bypassing the problem altogether: Hash History
+- Bypassing the problem altogether: Hash History

 >With Hash History i.s.o Browser History, your URL for the about page would look something like this: http://example.com/#/about The part after the hash (#) symbol is not sent to the server.
 So the server only sees http://example.com/ and sends the index page as expected.
 React-Router will pick up the #/about part and show the correct page.